 The Get Files browser provides an updated experience for restoring files.
 The new browser allows users to quickly transition between searching and browsing for files.
 Additionally, actions for downloading a single file or viewing file versions display when users mouse over a particular file.Restored files display in the Downloads manager, where users can view the status of their downloads or view downloaded files in their file system.

 Additional resources are available for both administrators and end users of the CrashPlan app version 5.x.

-- Upgrading The CrashPlan app To Version 5.0.x: Provides considerations and steps for upgrading to version 5.0.x of the CrashPlan app
+- Upgrade the CrashPlan app to version 5.0.x: Provides considerations and steps for upgrading to version 5.0.x of the CrashPlan app

-- Getting Started Guide: Provides instructions for starting and configuring an initial backup
+- Get started guide: Provides instructions for starting and configuring an initial backup